• [email protected]

 This will be our early morning day, as we will be taking a short drive to the international airport of Kathmandu (Domestic Terminal) for a flight to Lukla.
 Escorted by our guide and trekking team, we will take a majestic flight to Tenzing-Hillary Airport of Lukla.
 This will be a fabulous flight with majestic views of the giant Himalayas, hills, and villages.

 After landing at Lukla airport the first leg of the trek today goes through the southeast side of Lukla village which is also the older part of the Lukla.
-The trail climbs up gradually passing through the village, Lukla hospital, and a monastery situated on the hill and continues through the lovely farmland and eventually cross a suspension bridge.
-The trail now climbs steeply all the way to change passing through several streams and dense mixed forests of rhododendron, pine, and Himalayan oaks.
+The trail climbs up gradually passing through the village, Lukla hospital, and a monastery situated on the hill, and continues through the lovely farmland and eventually crosses a suspension bridge.
+The trail now climbs steeply all the way to Change passing through several streams and dense mixed forests of rhododendron, pine, and Himalayan oaks.
 Chutanga is a small settlement of Sherpa and only two lodges make up the locality of the place.
-Chutanga also provides you with a lovely view of snowcapped mountains.
+Chutanga also provides you with a lovely view of snow-capped mountains.

 A beautiful morning view from Chutanga on our Mera peak climbing trip.